 7.2.9.
 Response time check

 The response time of exhaust mass flow meters shall be determined by applying similar parameters as those applied for the emissions test (i.e., pressure, flow rates, filter settings and all other response time influences).
 The response time determination shall be done with gas switching directly at the inlet of the exhaust mass flow meter.
-The gas flow switching shall be done as fast as possible, but highly recommended in less than 0,1 second.
+The gas flow switching shall be done as fast as possible, but highly recommended in less than 0.1 second.
 The gas flow rate used for the test shall cause a flow rate change of at least 60 per cent full scale of the exhaust mass flow meter.
 The gas flow shall be recorded.
 The delay time is defined as the time from the gas flow switching (t0) until the response is 10 per cent (t10) of the final reading.
 The rise time is defined as the time between 10 per cent and 90 per cent response (t90 – t10) of the final reading.
 The response time (t90) is defined as the sum of the delay time and the rise time.
 The exhaust mass flow meter response time (t90) shall be ≤ 3 s with a rise time (t90 – t10) of ≤ 1 s in accordance with point 7.2.8.

 8. SENSORS AND AUXILIARY EQUIPMENT